BSE: 519248 | NSE: JVLAGRO | ISIN: INE430G01026

 In accordance with the requirement of Clause 32 of Listing Agreement of the stockexchange cash flow statement duly verified by the Auditors together with their certificateis annexed hereto.

-The Company received the letter from M/s Singh Dikshit & Company, CharteredAccountants, Varanasi, U.P. to the effect that there reappointment as the CompanysStatutory Auditors for the financial year 2013-14, if made, would be within the prescribedlimits of Section 224(1B) of the Companies Act, 1956 and that they are not disqualifiedfor such reappointment within the meaning of Section 226 of the Companies Act, 1956.
+The Company has received letter from M/s Singh Dikshit & Company, CharteredAccountants, to the effect that their appointment, if made, would be within the prescribedlimits of Section 141(3)(g) of the Companies Act, 2013 and that they are not disqualifiedfor such appointment within the meaning of Section 141 of the Companies Act, 2013.

 A. The Company has a large network of suppliers dealing with raw material, packingmaterials, among others, catering to the Company and buyers of its finished products.Hence it is not possible to get confirmation from each and every party therefore theAuditors has qualified the same.